coopy/mailchimp-signup/readme.txt

 `

 #### Need help?
-Please take a look at the [MailChimp for WordPress knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=installation-instructions-link) first.
-If you can't find your answer there, please look through the [MailChimp for WordPress plugin support forums](https://wordpress.org/support/plugin/mailchimp-for-wp) or start your own topic.
+Please take a look at the [MailChimp for WordPress Custom knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=installation-instructions-link) first.
+If you can't find your answer there, please look through the [MailChimp for WordPress Custom plugin support forums](https://wordpress.org/support/plugin/mailchimp-for-wp) or start your own topic.

 == Frequently Asked Questions ==

 #### More documentation
-More detailed documentation can be found in the [MailChimp for WordPress knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=faq).
+More detailed documentation can be found in the [MailChimp for WordPress Custom knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=faq).

 #### How to display a form in posts or pages?
 Use the `[mc4wp_form]` shortcode.